die casting molds specifically designed for motor covers

 Schematic Construction and Standardization

 Figures often illustrate the schematic construction of die casting dies.
-The stationary die half includes the pattern plate and mounting plate, while the movable half contains the ejector and associated components.
+The stationary die half includes the pattern and mounting plates, while the movable half contains the ejector and associated components.
 The tool parts of die casting molds are standardized in DIN 16750:1991, and the requirements for metal molds for non-ferrous alloys are outlined in EN 12891.

 High-Pressure Die Cast Dies